NerdPioneer/NetSentinel/README.md

 # NetSentinel
 is a modular Python project that captures, parses, and analyzes network traffic to detect suspicious activity using custom security logic.
 This tool is designed to simulate real-world SOC responsibilities and demonstrate technical proficiency in packet-level traffic analysis and network threat detection.
+As I navigate on building this project, I am going to perform test, allow feedback and improve overtime.
+I am aiming to have this project to be completed in 7 intial phases.

 ---